Katherine Harper, Ph.D.

 That depends.
 There are several kinds of editor:

-A line editor (also me) considers all of the above, plus how effective the phrasing is, the clarity and directness of the statements, whether the information is presented in the right order, and how well the book speaks to its intended readers.
+A line editor (also me) considers all of the above, plus how effective the phrasing is, the clarity and directness of the statements, whether the information is presented in the right order, and how well the writing speaks to its intended readers.
 The finished edit may contain rewritten sentences or switched-around sections of text.

 If that's editing, then what's proofreading?

 Proofreading sometimes means comparing a new document word by word against other documents that were used to compile it.
 The more common definition is reading a piece of writing in search of spelling and formatting errors, without making any other changes.

 How do you go about editing, say, a book manuscript?

 When I receive a book from a publisher, the chapters have usually been combined into one Microsoft Word file and given the proper page size and margins.
 If I get it from the author, these and other initial tasks are up to me.
 Otherwise, the first thing I do is to compare the chapter titles to the table of contents to make sure they are identical.
 After that I read the entire manuscript slowly onscreen, looking for errors or inconsistencies in grammar, spelling, style, syntax (sentence structure), punctuation, complexity, information order, and sometimes content.
 I keep Word’s track changes feature on so the author will be able to see exactly what I’ve suggested doing.
 If I have questions, I add them in the margin.
 Sometimes the publisher has me apply styles to section headings, block quotations and other text categories; this links them all together so that their appearance can be changed with only a few mouse clicks.